 What to Do After an Accident

-If you are loved one has been injured in any type of an accident, which has been caused by the fault of another, there are a great number of things that you need to be aware of and must deal with as soon as possible.
-Naturally, you will need to deal with your injury, getting medical care and attention, dealing with your lack of income, getting your vehicle repaired if it involves a motor vehicle accident, and a host of other problems.
+If you are loved one has been injured in any type of accident, which has been caused by the fault of another, there are a great number of things that you need to be aware of and must deal with as soon as possible.
+Naturally, you will need to deal with your injury, get medical care and attention, deal with your lack of income, get your vehicle repaired if it involves a motor vehicle accident, and a host of other problems.

 Our Connecticut accident attorneys have decades of experience in helping injured parties and their families deal with the fallout from a great number of different types of accidents.
 We want you to concentrate on getting better from your injuries so we take care of everything else.
 Once you hire our Connecticut personal injury lawyers, we will manage your case, assist you in answering all of your questions, advise you as to what you should be doing and what you should not be doing, and we will counsel you on what you need to do to help us get you the most amount of money for your injury case.

 Our Connecticut personal injury lawyers take these cases on a contingency fee basis and advance the cost to develop your case.
 This means that you do not have to come up with any money out of your own pocket.
 We are only paid a fee and our costs if we recover money damages for you.
-If there is no recovery then you will is no legal fees and no costs.
-Before you make a mistake in attempting to handle your own Connecticut accident or injury case, click here to contact us or call us at 888-244-5480.
+If there is no recovery, then you will owe no legal fees and no costs.
+Before you make a mistake in attempting to handle your own Connecticut accident or injury case, click here to contact us or call us at (203) 438-7450.